4zure0/civitai_downloader/README.md

 I don't plan to add functionality to download the entire site, if you want to do that edit the code by yourself.

+## Known issues:
+- Gifs might be downloaded as JPEGs or other formats

 # How to use
 **NOT TESTED ON LINUX**